 Counter bore (3 places) the bench sides to attach the side supports, it is also helpful to counter bore (6 places) the side supports at this time.
 Then glue, clamp, pilot drill, and screw the sides to the side supports and finally glue, clamp, pilot drill and screw the sides to the bench.

 Lets get some plugs in before putting the back on.
 Using a scrap piece to cedar drill the plugs on the drill press, we are using a Rockler 1/2” plug cutter.
-Then skim-cut the plugs on the table saw to clean them up, cover the plugs with masking tape and cute them at there depth on the table saw.
+Then skim-cut the plugs on the table saw to clean them up, cover the plugs with masking tape and cut them at their depth on the table saw.

 Now that you have these wonderful plugs, fill the holes with wood glue and start plugging.
 Once they are dry sand them smooth.